Federal Elections Modernization Act¶

 | Tier 3 | Title V (FCAO examinations) | Second FEMA Election |

 The First FEMA Election is defined as the second regularly scheduled general election after enactment, with an 18-month minimum runway.
-If the Act passes in early 2026, the First FEMA Election would be November 2028.
+The earliest realistic enactment is 2029, requiring a Democratic trifecta following the 2028 presidential election.
+Under that scenario, the first general election after enactment is November 2030, and the second -- the First FEMA Election -- is November 2032.

 The House Expansion Schedule¶